tisztamo/Catwalk.jl/docs/src/howitworks.md

     end
 ```

+## Iterated staging

-Catwalk.jl uses a technique I call "iterated staging", which is
+Catwalk.jl uses a technique I call *"iterated staging"*, which is
 essentially an outer loop which repetitively recompiles parts of
 the loop body.

-It does this by encoding the current "stage" into a type and passing
+Recompilation happens by encoding the current *"stage"* - the
+list of concrete types to speed up and the profiler config - into a type and
-an instance of that type, called the "context" to an inner function
+passing an instance of that type, called the *"JIT context"* to the inner
-in the loop body.
+function in the loop body.

-Only the *type* of the context drives the compilation process, as
+Only the *type* of the JIT context drives the compilation process, as
-it is the only data available to the `@generated` inner function,
+it is the only data available to the `@generated` inner function.

-but data in the context is available for the generated code at runtime.
+## JIT context basics

+This is how the context looks like:

 ```julia
 struct CallCtx{TProfiler, TFixtypes}